Avengers1/PlugDJ-MultiBot/README.md

 Demo!
 -----------
-Add `javascript:$.getScript('https://raw.github.com/Guichaguri/PlugDJ-MultiBot/master/Main.js');` to favorites and click on plugdj room, or copy to the plugdj room url to a demo.
+Add `javascript:$.getScript('https://raw.github.com/Guichaguri/PlugDJ-MultiBot/master/Main.js');` to favorites and click then on plugdj room, or copy to the plugdj room url to a demo.
 The bot needs to be a Manager.

 How to Use
 -----------

 You can generate your own bot [here](http://guiscripts.6te.net/plugdj/botgenerator.php)

 This will generate a code that you can favorite them or copy and paste in the url on your plugdj room